LanceJZ/Asteroids-Reimagined/README.md

 Bug Fixes:
 Player homing mine went to center of screen when Death Star or fighters active.
 Fixed.
+High Score is not displayed when game started.
+Fixed.

 Changes:
 When UFO hits rock, 5 to number of rocks by wave spawn if not a small rock.